+The global bio-lubricants market size was valued at USD 2 billion in 2022 and is projected to reach a value of USD 2.80 billion by 2031, registering a CAGR of 3.80% during the forecast period 2023-2031.
 Bio-lubricants are natural products used to lubricate engines; they are mainly used in two-stroke engines, railroad flanges, dust suppressants, cables, marine lubricants, chainsaw bars, and chains.
-These lubricants are used in applications where the lubricant undergoes total loss (i.e. where the lubricant is either burned or ejected).
-Bio-lubricants are also used in sensitive environments such as waterways and national parks, among others.
-Bio-lubricants are biodegradable, renewable, environment-friendly, and economical, thereby reducing pollution.
+These lubricants are used in applications where the lubricant undergoes total loss (i.e., where the lubricant is either burned or ejected).
+Bio-lubricants are also used in sensitive environments such as waterways and national parks.
+Bio-lubricants are biodegradable, renewable, environment-friendly, and economical, reducing pollution.

 Due to high viscosity, bio-lubricants can be used in a wide temperature range.
-They have lower emissions compared to mineral oils and esters that have a wetting tendency, which leads to a decrease in friction and provides an equal or higher tool life.
-Bio-lubricants also provide safety, better skin compatibility, lesser oil mist, and reduce oil vapor, which means lesser inhalation into the lungs.
-Bio-lubricants have a high flash point, which prevents them from easily catching fire.
+They have lower emissions than mineral oils and esters with a wetting tendency, which leads to a decrease in friction and provides an equal or higher tool life.
+Bio-lubricants also provide safety, better skin compatibility, lesser oil mist, and reduced oil vapor, which means lesser inhalation into the lungs.
+Bio-lubricants have a high flash point, which prevents them from quickly catching fire.

-Governments are mandating the use of environment-friendly lubricants in places such as forests, aquatic areas, mountains, agricultural lands, and places where mineral-based oil can be harmful to employees.
+Governments are mandating the use of environment-friendly lubricants in places such as forests, aquatic areas, mountains, agricultural lands, and places where mineral-based oil can harm employees.
 For instance, bio-lubricants introduced in the market must follow biodegradable criteria issued by the OECD (Organisation for Economic Co-operation and Development).
 Many companies are taking cognizance of the importance of sustainability.
-The EU roughly estimates that 3 million tonnes of oil, which includes lubricating oil, is wasted each year and this leads companies to adopt bio-lubricants in order to achieve sustainability goals.
+The E.U. roughly estimates that 3 million tonnes of oil, including lubricating oil, is wasted each year, leading companies to adopt bio-lubricants to achieve sustainability goals.

 The growing acceptance of bio-lubricants by end-use industries is driving the market considerably.
 High-quality bio-lubricants provide improved efficiency and better durability.
 Green public policies in the field of construction have also spurred the growth of the bio-hydraulic fluids market.
 Employee health has also become a significant factor contributing to the increase in the use of bio-lubricants in the metalworking industry, automobile industry, and general manufacturing.